Branding | How do you build a strong brand?

 The danger of creating a house style without a specific target group and positioning is that the only reference whether a brand style is 'good' or 'not good', is determined by the taste (and sometimes limited insights) of the entrepreneur.

-Examples of an image definition are:
+Examples of brand definitions are:

 - The sustainable automotive rebel

 - The cozy baker